hanwangecon/Notes/README.md

 These notes may not limited to specific subjects or genres:

-#Economics #Math #Philosophy #Literature #CS
+#Economics #Math #Philosophy/Methodology #Literature #CS

 I will do my best to specify the references.
-Contact me if I didn't do well.

 Email: wang.12716@osu.edu